dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 - A simplicial model category, or
 - An $\infty\dash$category

-Both have notions of fibrations, cofibrations, an associated homotopy category, weak equivalences, etc, and $\text{PreSh}(\sm)$ has this structure.
-This construction is essentially "freely adding colimits", which has the problem that
+Both have notions of fibrations, cofibrations, an associated homotopy category, weak equivalences, etc, and $\text{PreSh}(\Sm)$ has this structure.
+This construction is essentially "freely adding colimits", but since $\Sm$ had colimits (e.g. the union/intersection of open sets), we want $Y$ to preserve these.